thinkpad20/kirei/README.md

 getTyped $IO;
 ```

-And its translation to an imperative language (we're currently using JavaScript) is straightforward (assume all functions have been defined somewhere):
+And its translation to an imperative language (we're currently using JavaScript) is straightforward (`println` and `getLine` here are of course not standard JS functions, but they wrap standard functions.):

 ```javascript
 var getTyped = function (io) {